-Hartford Financial Services Group Inc. (HIG), the insurer that counts John Paulson as its largest investor, said catastrophes cost as much as $300 million last quarter as hail struck Texas and windstorms hit states including Maryland and Virginia.
+Hartford Financial Services Group Inc. (HIG:US), the insurer that counts John Paulson as its largest investor, said catastrophes cost as much as $300 million last quarter as hail struck Texas and windstorms hit states including Maryland and Virginia.

 The cost was at least $280 million, according to a statement today from Hartford, which is based in the Connecticut city of the same name.
 Second-quarter results will also include a cost of at least $45 million after the company found reserves had been inadequate as part of its annual review of asbestos and environmental lines.